chef/automate/STATIC_ANALYSIS.md

 approximating what you would see in CI.
 It is approximate because it is fundamentally a different run.
-CI uses the `.semgrepignore` file for the list of things to skip; running this command, on the other hand, invokes Semgrep passing it an explicit list of things to ignore (and the list is different in Go projects vs. the `automate-ui` project).
+CI uses the `.semgrepignore` file for the list of things to skip; running this command, on the other hand, invokes Semgrep locally passing it an explicit list of things to ignore (and the list is different in Go projects vs. the `automate-ui` project).

 Besides `make semgrep` there is also the handy `make semgrep-and-fix` command that will apply auto-fixes for those rules written to support it.